zendframework/zend-di/docs/book/cookbook/aot-guide.md

-# Using AoT With Zend Expresive And ServiceManager
+# Using AoT With Zend Expresive And Service Manager

-This guide will show you how you can use zend-di's AoT compiler to make your ZendFramework application production ready.
+This guide will show you how you can use zend-di's AoT compiler to make your Zend Expressive application production ready when it uses zend-di.

 You will learn how to: